Creamy Rice Pudding

 • Once simmering, turn the heat down to medium-low.
 Continue to simmer the rice without a lid, stirring occasionally, for about 40 minutes, or until the rice is very soft and the mixture has thickened considerably.
 The pudding will thicken further as it cools.

-• Serve the rice pudding warm or refrigerate and serve cold the next day.
+• Serve it warm or refrigerate and serve cold the next day.

 See how we calculate recipe costs here.